Clinical scientist suing hospital

 Posted: July 25, 2014

-Posted in: Personal Injury Workplace Injuries
+Posted in: Neck Injuries Shoulder Injuries Workplace Injuries

 A clinical scientist is suing Derriford Hospital after a cupboard fell off the wall, causing her serious injuries.
-Samantha Sims suffered injuries to her hands, thumbs and neck in the accident and has been unable to work since the accident in September 2011.
+Samantha Sims suffered injuries to her hands, thumbs, and neck in the accident and has been unable to work since the accident in September 2011.
 She is suing the NHS Trust for approximately £300,000.

 Ms Sims (38) lodged a claim with the High Court in London, saying that the injury has caused her to develop spasms in the muscles around her neck and shoulders, causing her great pain.
 It was heard that the accident took place in the Radiotherapy Department of the hospital.
 Ms Sims had opened a cupboard door when the entire cupboard fell onto her, pinning her down by her arms until another colleague helped her.